-- (g) Supplemental information, if applicable: - a.
-Copy of the statement of water diversion, or other permit, license or registration filed with the State Water Resources Control Board, Division of Water Rights. - b.
-Copy of Notice of Intent and Monitoring Self-Certification and other documents filed with the North Coast or Central Valley Regional Water Quality Board. - c.
-Streambed Alteration Permit obtained from the Department of Fish and Wildlife. - d.
-Copy of County of Lake well permit, state well permit, or well logs. - e.
-If the lot of record is zoned TPZ, or involves conversion of timberland, a copy of less-than-3-acre conversion exemption or timberland conversion permit, approved by CAL-FIRE.
-Alternately for existing operations occupying sites created through prior unauthorized conversion of timberland, evidence may be provided showing the landowner has completed a civil or criminal process and/or entered into a negotiated settlement with CAL-FIRE.
+- (vi) Quantitative data for the development including but not limited to: Gross and net acreage; the approximate dimensions and location of structures for each district or area; employee statistics; support services required; traffic generation data based on anticipated uses; parking and loading requirements; and outdoor storage requirements based on anticipated uses; - (vii) Supplemental information, if applicable: - (a) Copy of the statement of water diversion, or other permit, license or registration filed with the State Water Resources Control Board, Division of Water Rights. - (b) Copy of Notice of Intent and Monitoring Self-Certification and other documents filed with the North Coast or Central Valley Regional Water Quality Board. - (c) Streambed Alteration Permit obtained from the Department of Fish and Wildlife. - (d) Copy of County of Lake well permit, state well permit, or well logs. - If the lot of record is zoned (e) TPZ, or involves conversion of timberland, a copy of less-than-3-acre conversion exemption or timberland conversion permit, approved by CAL- FIRE.
+Alternately for existing operations occupying sites created through prior conversion unauthorized of timberland, evidence may be provided showing the landowner has completed a civil or criminal process and/or entered into a negotiated settlement with CAL-FIRE.

-- (h) Other pertinent information as required by the Director. - (iii) A Management Plan section e.
+- (viii) Other pertinent information as required by the Director. - (12) A Management Plan section Described in subsection 3 below. - e.
 Minor and Major Use Permit required findings